Meaning of Intangible Assets

 Identification of Intangible Assets

-The characteristics of identifiable assets is that they are distinctly separable and identifiable from other assets.
+The characteristics of identifiable assets are that they are distinctly separable and identifiable from other assets.
 A company can sell them separately in case of need.
-Examples of such assets are patents, copyrights, trademark, and intellectual property.
+Examples of such assets are patents, copyrights, trademarks, and intellectual property.